 "Just wrong.
 Just very, very wrong."

 Phantom shrugged his shoulders, but a similar grimace marred his features.
-"We have little choice.
+"We've little choice.
 It's either this, or…"

 Fenton squinted up at him.
 "Or…?"